darrendanvers/big-react-app/oidc/README.md

    - Algorithm: RSASSA-PKCS1-v1_5 using SHA-256
    - Key ID: SHA-256
 3. Copy the box with the public and private keypair set to the clipboard.
-4. Base64 encode this value and set it to the `JWKS_SIGNING_KEY` environment variable.
+4. Base64 encode this value and assign it to the `JWKS_SIGNING_KEY` environment variable.
 5. For convenience, you can assign this environment variable in a file called `.secret.env`.
 Git will ignore this file.
 6. If you add this environment variable to the file as described above, you can start the application